antoineclaval/distributed-system-dotnet-poc/README.md

 #### Server
 Server Project- uses ASP.NET runtime image

-### HardwareModule
+### HarwareModuleSimulator
 Contains a ASP.NET Core server hosting a REST API allowing to control a similated hardware.
 Reuse this part if you need to implement a real hardware module.

+#### REST API

+GET /Command/api/hw/status

+POST /Command/api/hw/start

+POST /Command/api/hw/stop

+#### Init
+The init command to created that project :

+#### Build docker images
+docker build --pull -t hardware-simulator .

+#### Run Docker images for that module
+docker run --rm -it hardware-simulator -p 80:80

 ### DB
 Pull a standard docker images for Postgres and initialize it.
-Command to the hardware module and state changes are logged to the DB

 ## Installation